JuanDeAguero/Flow/README.md

         Modules = { Conv1, Conv2, Linear1, Linear2 };
     }

+    // Forward pass for the network.
+    // It calls the submodules previously defined and uses other operations that do not store parameters.
     NARRAY Forward( NARRAY arr ) override
     {
         NARRAY a1 = Flow::Unsqueeze( arr, 1 );